ianprime0509/zig-gobject/README.md

   - `--socket=session-bus` - allows access to the session bus
   - For convenience, this command is available as a script in this repository:
     `flatpak-env.sh`.
-2. Within the spawned shell, run `. /usr/lib/sdk/ziglang-master/enable.sh` to
-   add Zig to your `PATH` (don't forget the `.` at the beginning of that command).
+2. Within the spawned shell, you can use the latest master version of Zig downloaded from ziglang.org.
+Since the downloaded Zig is statically linked, it is usable within the Flatpak environment with no additional setup.

 ## Running the binding generator